Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-McKnight, Pitts, Hill, Magnuson, Bedingfield, Putnam and Elliott
+McKnight, Pitts, Hill, Magnuson, Bedingfield, Putnam, Elliott, Long and Willis

 Document Path: l:\council\bills\cc\15010vr17.docx

 Introduced in the House on January 10, 2017

 Currently residing in the House Committee on Judiciary